intel/neural-compressor/docs/source/quantization.md

 ## Quantization Introduction

 Quantization is a very popular deep learning model optimization technique invented for improving the speed of inference.
 It minimizes the number of bits required by converting a set of real-valued numbers into the lower bit data representation, such as int8 and int4, mainly on inference phase with minimal to no loss in accuracy.
 This way reduces the memory requirement, cache miss rate, and computational cost of using neural networks and finally achieve the goal of higher inference performance.
 On Intel 3rd Gen Intel® Xeon® Scalable Processors, user could expect up to 4x theoretical performance speedup.
-We expect further performance improvement with AMX on 4th Gen Intel® Xeon® Scalable Processors.
+We expect further performance improvement with [Intel® Advanced Matrix Extensions](https://www.intel.com/content/www/us/en/products/docs/accelerator-engines/advanced-matrix-extensions/overview.html) on 4th Gen Intel® Xeon® Scalable Processors.

 ## Quantization Fundamentals